Characterizing all non-Hermitian degeneracies using algebraic approaches: Defectiveness and asymptotic behavior: matrices

 Note that the tropical polynomial does not care whether $\tilde{d}_{43}$, $\tilde{d}_{42}$ and $\tilde d_{42}$ vanish as long as $\tilde{d}_{41}$ is non-zero.
 As for $H^{\rm tot}_{4}$, we generally only care about the non-zero coefficients at the smallest power of $\lambda$.
 When $\tilde{d}_{42}\neq0$ while $\tilde{d}_{41}=0$, then

-There is a non-zero root $1/3$ with multiplicity $3$.
+There is a non-zero root $1/3$ with multiplicity $3$; see Fig.~\ref{fig:trop_poly_h4}(b).
 Since there are $4$ eigenvalues, the fourth one has the leading power $0$.
 Hence, this system hosts three cubic-root-dispersive degeneracies and a flat unperturbed eigenvalue $\lambda=0$.

 Finally, if only $\tilde{d}_{43}$ is non-zero, then